top of page

 The Pure Acidophilus starter contains ''Lactobacillus acidophilus''.

 Sorry for this lack of imagination, but this is the best name we were able to give.
-It delivers mild in taste and creamy in texture yogurt.
+It delivers a mild in taste and creamy in texture yogurt.

 AS SEEN IN